MCribari/SafeQueue-Ascension/README.md

 # SafeQueue for Ascension Bronzebeard/Malfurion.

-**->** SafeQueue is an extremely lightweight addon that fixes the Enter Battle button for classic battlegrounds.
+**->** SafeQueue is an extremely lightweight addon that modifies the Enter Battle button for classic battlegrounds.

 ### Features:
 - Removes the "Leave Queue" button for Arenas and BG's.